 After a break at Hulme End, a stretch of road walking conveyed me to Beresford Dale.
 The day was growing hotter as I plied more tarmac, all the while noting that caravan and camping sites are not scarce in this part of the world.
 It after passing the last of these for the day that I began my descent into Beresford Dale.
 As I did so, signs highlighting a public footpath diversion were to be seen and the cause was that the bridge that I was planning to cross had lost its railings at one side.
 In the event, I chanced going over it in spite of all the safety tape and did so without mishap or tumble.
 Sometimes, you have to use your own judgement.

 At the junction where Wolfscote Dale meets Biggin Dale, I popped uphill a little to find another resting place and ate more of my sandwiches there, a sort of outdoors afternoon tea after a fashion.
 During that time, the nearby surroundings emptied of folk to leave the place practically to myself.
 The prospect of continuing south towards Thorpe and Ashbourne really tempted, so alluring did the dale look.
-However, two route ideas used in the same day was enough so that brainwave was left for another time.
+However, the use of two route ideas on the same day was enough so that brainwave was left for another time.
 It’s best not to be greedy.

 The lane was left for a public footpath that took me to the road into Hartington a little further along than the lane would.
 While dropping into my destination, I spotted a function going on at the YHA hostel, something that surprised me given it was May.
 Small wonder then that booking a YHA is an acquired art when things like that are done with their properties.
 A pleasing view towards Hartington’s church replaced those thoughts and I turned into the heart of the place to find a bus stop in plenty of time before the next bus to Buxton would appear.